UC Irvine routs Cal State Fullerton to win Big West title

 Hazzard made five of UC Irvine’s 10 3-pointers as it led for almost the entire game and was up by 32 midway through the second half.
 Welp, a redshirt freshman, came off the bench and set a career high in points.

+“I have a lot of confidence in my ability to shoot.
+It felt good going in early,” said Hazzard, who was selected as the tournament MVP.

 Robert Cartwright and Even Leonard each scored 10 points for UC Irvine, which has won 16 straight and is the first Big West school to reach 30 wins since UNLV went to the Final Four in 1990-91 and finished 34-1.
 It was 34 of 55 from the field, including 10 of 14 on 3-ponters.
+The 71.4 percent accuracy rate on 3s is a tournament single-game record.

+While the Anteaters were lighting it up from beyond the arc, Fullerton struggled.
+The Titans missed their first eight 3-point attempts, were 2 of 13 in the first half and 5 of 21 for the game.

 Kyle Allman Jr. led the third-seeded Titans (16-17) with 16 points and Austen Awosika added 13.

+“We ran into a buzz saw.
+The way they shot tonight, they would have beat the Lakers.
+They were ready for their moment,” Cal State Fullerton coach Dedrique Taylor said.

-They took control early, scoring 11 straight points to burst out to a 13-4 lead with 16:21 remaining in the first half.
+The Anteaters took control early, scoring 11 straight points to burst out to a 13-4 lead with 16:21 remaining in the first half.
 Hazzard scored nine points during the run, all on 3-pointers.

 A 3-pointer by Welp with 15:13 left put UC Irvine up by 12 (22-10) and kept the margin in double digits for the rest of the game.